British-Library-Technical-Services/Documentation/docs/AVSIPGEN/post-transfer_tasks.md

 ## 1. How to Swap Sides

 In certain circumstances it will be necessary to change the existing Physical Structure in a SIP.
-The following guide outlines the steps to download, rename, re-add and reassign the files in the Physical Structure:
+The following guide outlines the steps to download, rename, re-add and reassign the files in the Physical Structure.

-_Note: it is advisable to download backup copies of the WAV files from the Summary Page before making any changes, in case you need to revert back to the original files.
-Details on downloading files from the AV SIP Generator can be found at [Downloading Files](link)_
+Before making any changes **download backup copies** of the WAV files from the Summary Page in case you need to revert back to the original files.
+Details on downloading files from the AV SIP Generator can be found at [Downloading Files](downloading_files.md)

-1. Search the item Shelfmark(s) in the **Pickup SIP** search box
+1. Search the item Shelfmark in the **Pickup SIP** search box

     <img src="{{ site.baseurl }}/assets/images/post-transfer_tasks/1_swap_sides/1_pickup_sip.png">